HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 The generated page is intentionally modular.
-Its sections are assembled from the comparison manifest and the files found under the comparison output folder: summary counters, persistence convention, audit, key figures, simulations, important files, comparable fluxes, and main metrics.
+Its sections are assembled from the comparison manifest and the files found under the comparison output folder: summary counters, persistence convention, audit, case configuration, categorized figures, simulations, important files, comparable fluxes, and main metrics.
 The report therefore remains a presentation layer over explicit artifacts, not a hidden database.

+Figure categorization is deliberately rule-based and conservative.
+The configuration figure is separated from solver results; the remaining figures are grouped into hydraulic heads, flux/drainage/seepage, budgets, networks/spatial diagnostics, performance, and fallback uncategorized figures.
+File names are kept visible so that every image remains traceable to ``comparison_figures/``.

 Persisted child simulations still belong to the normal simulation catalog.
 The comparison folder itself is indexed locally by ``comparison_manifest.json``.